Druzai/Bot_Mc_discord/README.md

 - Right click on the shortcut and choose `Properties`
 - In the `Run`: drop down, choose `Minimized`
 - Click `OK`

+After creating shortcut you can specify it as start file for bot instead of script in config setup.

 ### Linux